 - paper towel

-If you like this recipe or have already made it, we'd love to hear your thoughts in the COMMENTS 🐒.
+If you try this recipe, please share your thoughts in the COMMENTS 🐒.
 Also feel free to ask any questions or leave any requests!

-Pan-Fried Vegan Tofu Karaage (Wafu Curry Flavor)
+Pan-Fried Vegan Tofu Karaage (Japanese Curry Flavor)

 Equipment